pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 ===========================================

 Now materialize is done.
-We need to go back to ``optimize_alloc_removal`` and improve it a bit.
+We need to go back to ``optimize_alloc_removal`` and improve it further.
 The last time we changed it, we added a case analysis to the code dealing with ``store``, distinguishing between storing to a virtual and to a non-virtual object.
 We need to add an equivalent distinction to the ``load`` case, because right now loading from a non-virtual crashes.